๐ŸšขGlobal Supply Operations

 Why This Matters

-Lean manufacturing isn't just a set of tools—it's a philosophy that fundamentally reshapes how global supply chains create and deliver value.
-You're being tested on your ability to connect these principles to broader concepts like waste elimination, demand-driven production, continuous improvement, and operational efficiency.
-Understanding lean means understanding why Toyota revolutionized manufacturing and how these ideas now drive competitive advantage across industries worldwide.
+Lean manufacturing is a philosophy that reshapes how organizations create and deliver value.
+For this course, you need to connect these principles to broader concepts like waste elimination, demand-driven production, continuous improvement, and operational efficiency.
+These ideas originated at Toyota and now drive competitive advantage across industries worldwide.

 The principles below work as an integrated system, not isolated techniques.
-Knowing which principle addresses which type of waste—and how they reinforce each other—is what separates surface-level memorization from genuine mastery.
-Don't just memorize definitions; know what problem each principle solves and when you'd apply it in a real supply chain scenario.
+Knowing which principle addresses which type of waste, and how they reinforce each other, is what separates surface-level memorization from real understanding.
+Focus on what problem each principle solves and when you'd apply it in a real scenario.

 Waste Identification and Elimination